DrTomasAragon/cdph/README.md

 The CDPH Office of Policy and Planning will have a Decision Intelligence Unit (DIU) to develop, implement, and improve strategic decision-making methods for high stakes, high cost, and high impact public health decisions.
 Methods will include cost-benefit and cost-effective analyses, and decision analysis.
 These positions have permanent funding.
 We will secure grants and develop collaborative partnerships with academic institutions.
 The major areas of initial focus, development, and collaboration will be

--	Decision making under deep uncertainty (risks not calculable)
+-	Decision making under uncertainty, including deep uncertainty (ie, risks not calculable)
 -	Methods to optimize policy and regulatory decisions
 -	Computational modeling for predictive and decision analytics (using Bayesian networks (including decision networks [influence diagrams]), Markov Decision Processes (MDPs), Partially Observable Markov Decision Processes (POMDPs), Reinforcement Learning, Agent-based modeling)
 -	Design and improvement of team decision meetings ("dialog decision process") that incorporate team cognitive psychology and behavioral economics